Dennis the Menace (1959 TV series)

 Dennis the Menace is an American sitcom based on the Hank Ketcham comic strip of the same name.
-It preceded The Ed Sullivan Show on Sunday evenings on CBS from October 4, 1959 to July 7, 1963.
-The series stars Jay North as Dennis Mitchell; Herbert Anderson as his father, Henry; Gloria Henry as his mother, Alice; Joseph Kearns as George Wilson; Gale Gordon as George's brother, John Wilson; Sylvia Field as George's wife, Martha Wilson; and Sara Seegar as John's wife, Eloise Wilson.
+It preceded The Ed Sullivan Show on Sunday evenings on CBS from October 4, 1959, to July 7, 1963.
+The series starred Jay North as Dennis Mitchell; Herbert Anderson as his father, Henry; Gloria Henry as his mother, Alice; Joseph Kearns as George Wilson; Gale Gordon as George's brother, John Wilson; Sylvia Field as George's wife, Martha Wilson; and Sara Seegar as John's wife, Eloise Wilson.

 Originally sponsored by Kellogg's cereals and Best Foods (Skippy peanut butter), the series was produced by Dariell Productions and Screen Gems.

 Plot

 The show follows the Mitchell family – Henry, Alice, and their only child, Dennis, an energetic, trouble-prone, mischievous, but well-meaning boy, who often tangles first with his peace-and-quiet-loving neighbor, George Wilson, a retired salesman, and later with George's brother John, a writer.
 Dennis is basically a good, well-intentioned boy who always tries to help people, but winds up making situations worse.
 Mr. Wilson has a love-hate relationship toward Dennis who did not realize the aggravation that he would cause.
 He called Mr. Wilson his "best friend" or "Good Ol' Mr. Wilson".